IBM-Cloud/ansible-collection-ibm/docs/ibm_app_route.rst

   path (False, str, None)
     The path for a route as raw text.Paths must be between 2 and 128 characters.Paths must start with a forward slash '/'.Paths must not contain a '?'

+  tags (False, list, None)
+    None

+  host (False, str, None)
+    The host portion of the route.
+Required for shared-domains.

   id (False, str, None)